arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 # BLE on the Portenta H7 For Arduino
-In this tutorial we will enable low energy bluetooth (BLE) on the Portenta H7 to allow an external bluetooth program to control the on-board LED eithe by turning it on or off.
+In this tutorial we will enable low energy bluetooth (BLE) on the Portenta H7 to allow an external bluetooth program to control the on-board LED either by turning it on or off.

 ## What you will learn
 -   How to enable BLE on the Protenta H7